Rick Roufus: Biography and career

 Rick Roufus began his martial arts practice at the age of 5 under the tutelage of his father Pat J. Roufus, a renowned PKA referee, who had graduated as a black belt in 1973 by Dukan Yun.
 Rick learned taekwondo from his father.
 He quickly rose up the national karate points circuit and debuted as a professional kickboxer in his late teens.
 He had his first professional fight in May 1985 against the U.C.
 Owens, whom he defeated by unanimous decision after five rounds.

 In April 1987, he fought against John Moncayo for the world title of KICK at super middleweight.
 Roufus knocked out Moncayo in round 7 to win his first world title.

 In the beginning of his career, Roufus fought under the rule of full contact where leg kicks, elbow strikes, and knee attacks were not allowed.
-He changed directions on 5 November 1988 when he challenged Changpuek Kiatsongrit in a non-title fight in Las Vegas.
+He changed directions on November 5, 1988, when he challenged Changpuek Kiatsongrit in a non-title fight in Las Vegas.
 His pre-fight kickboxing record was 28 perfect wins.
 Roufus knocked Changpuek down twice with his fists in the first round, causing him a broken jaw.
 During the break, Chanpuek's corner spilled a bucket of water and ice in the ring, trying to buy time for Changpuek to recover.
-Finally Roufus lost by TKO in the fifth round due to the culmination of low kicks that he was not prepared for.
+After that, from round 2 to 4, Roufus was knocked down several times by Changpuek.
+Even though the referee santioned heavily Changpuek with 6 foul points, Roufus lost by TKO in the fourth round due to the culmination of low kicks that he was not prepared for.
 Roufus had found out the same day of the fight that they would fight with leg kick rules.
-After the fight, the Roufus brothers sought out Thai experts to learn the art of kicking and kick control.
+After the fight, Roufus had to be taken out in a stretcher due to the severity of the damage on his legs.
+Learning from that experience, Roufus brothers sought out Thai experts to learn the art of kicking and kick control.

-On 19 June 1991, Roufus faced Marek Piotrowski.
+On June 19, 1991, Roufus faced Marek Piotrowski.
 It was a rematch, as Piotrowski had defeated him in their first encounter.
 The vacant ISKA Full Contact Light World title was on the line, while Piotrowski's PKC Full Contact Light Heavyweight World title was also up for grabs.
 Roufus won by heavy second-round KO from a high kick that left the Polish fighter unconscious on the canvas.